How to Make a Double-Exposure Effect Video in After Effects

 double exposure of a man and a treedouble exposure of a man and a treedouble exposure of a man and a tree

-Here’s a real-world example that uses all of the techniques: double-exposure, an animated reveal (in this case, I think it’s an ink type animation, not watercolor, but pretty similar), and alpha channel footage.
-This video is a 2017 season trailer for the Shaw Fest, a theater in Niagara, Ontario.
-In an extra nice , they also carried the double-exposure images over to the poster designs for their plays.
+Here’s a real-world example that uses all of the techniques: double-exposure, an animated reveal (in this case, I it’s an ink type animation, not watercolor, but pretty similar), and alpha channel footage.
+This video is a 2017 season trailer for the Shaw Fest, a theater festival in Niagara, Ontario.
+In an extra nice touch, they also carried the double-exposure images over to the poster designs for their plays.

 Mentioned in this tutorial